 Kompose supports the conversion of Docker Compose files into Kubernetes and OpenShift objects.
 Not only this, there are some highlighting advantages that you get with Kompose, such as:

 - It allows you to select multiple Docker Compose files at the same time.

 - The configuration gets merged due to multiple Docker-Compose files.
-Kompose aids to override the standard configurations by the subsequent file.
+Kompose aids in overriding the standard configurations by the subsequent file.

-- Kompose supports creating buildconfig for build directives in a service.
+- Kompose supports creating build config for building directives in a service.
 By default, it makes use of the remote repo for the current git branch as the source repo and the current branch as the source branch for the build.
 It enables you to specify a different source repo and branch using build-repo and build-branch options, respectively.

 - The default transformations in Kompose generate Kubernetes deployments and services in YAML format.
 However, you'll be having an alternative option to generate JSON with -j.

-- It allows to alternatively generate Helm charts, Daemon Sets, and Replication Controllers objects.
+- It allows us to alternatively generate Helm charts, Daemon Sets, and Replication Controllers objects.

 How to get started with Kompose?

 The procedure to install Kompose is pretty straightforward.
 Before you start, make sure you have the Kubernetes cluster in a running state, and you must configure the kubectl command-line to communicate with your cluster.
 If you don't have a cluster, you can create it with the help of minikube.
 It is important to note that, Kompose supports converting versions 1, 2, and 3 of Docker Compose into Kubernetes and OpenShift objects.

 Now let’s see the actual process to install Kompose:

 Use kompose convert to create Kubernetes manifest file from the above docker-compose file.